Shannon Love Professional Auto Consultant |

 also increased, improving steering stability and ride comfort.

-Tacoma continued to use the tried-and-true
+Tacoma continued to use the tried-and- Because safety is a major

 concern, a standard driver-side airbag, center high-mount